 Fredric March and Florence Eldridge: (Married May 1927 to his death April 1975) Adopted two children: Penelope (1932) and Anthony (1934).
 Though Florence was not as big of a star as her “The Best Years of Our Lives” acting husband, the couple acted alongside each other in films, on the radio and in plays.
 These include The Studio Murder Mystery (1929), Les Misérables (1935), Another Part of the Forest (1948), An Act of Murder (1948), Christopher Columbus (1949), and Inherit the Wind (1960).
 On TV, she appeared with him in the “Producers’ Showcase” (1954) presentation of ‘Dodsworth’ on April 30, 1956.

-Robert Mitchum and Dorothy: (Married March 1940 to his death on July 1997) Two children Christopher (1945) and James (1941).
+Robert Mitchum and Dorothy: (Married March 1940 to his death on July 1997) Three children Christopher, Trini and James.
 Though the couple was together for many years, unfortunately Robert had several affairs throughout the 60 year marriage.

 Don Ameche and Honore Prendergast: (Married Dec.
 1932 to her death in Sept.
 1986) The couple had 6 children: Ronald, Dominic, Thomas, Lonnie, Bonnie and Connie.